 They have certainly succeeded in this with the spirits industry, gin-loving public and whisky aficionados embracing them with open arms.
 2017 began with a double win at The Global Distillery Masters 2017, where The Lakes Distillery won a ‘Master’ medal for Consumer Experience, with the judges commenting on the initiative of the distillery “to show whisky ageing, even when the liquid isn’t yet ready for bottling”.
 The super-premium The Lakes Gin Explorer Edition (read our review here) was permanently brought into the distillery’s family of spirits in April after the original 2,200 limited edition bottles sold out in summer 2016.
 To date, The Explorer Edition has received 2 IWSC medals, with a silver medal in the ‘Gin and Tonic’ category and a Silver medal in the International Spirits Category 2017.

 Despite the speed at which they are permeating the market and the hearts of all who come across their products, they are showing no sign of slowing down, previewing a new range of liqueurs, including the fresh Lakes Elderflower Gin Liqueur, the strong and expressive Lakes Espresso Vodka Liqueur and aromatic Lakes Salted Caramel Vodka Liqueur, at this year’s Imbibe Live, which will be launched before the end of the year.

-To find out more about The Lakes Distillery at its products, please visit the website here.
+To find out more about The Lakes Distillery and to buy its products, please visit the website here.